GraysonCAdams/obsidian-quiz-generator/README.md

 ## Coming Soon

-I'm actively working on bringing more features and improvements to Quiz Generator.
+I'm actively working on bringing more features and improvements to Quiz Generator Reborn.
 Stay tuned for the following updates:

 ### Next Release